secworks/sha256/README.md

 The core supports and has been included in the [FuseSoC](https://github.com/olofk/fusesoc) package manager.

+## Implementation status ##

-The core has been used in more than one application and is considered ready for use and stable.
+The core has been completed for a long time and been used in several designs in ASICs as well as in FPGAs.
+The core is mature and ready for use.
+Minor changes are non-functional cleanups of code.

 ## Implementation details ##